3. Maintaining unity in the church, 1:11-4:21

 gar "-" - for.
 More reason than cause, even just transitional and not translated.

-adelfoi (oV) "[my] brothers / [my] brothers and sisters" - brothers [of me].
-"My dear Christian family", Thiselton.
+adelfoi (oV) "[my] brothers / [my] brothers and sisters" - [it was made clear to me about you] brothers [of me].
+Redundant vocative; "My dear Christian family", Thiselton.

-uJpo + gen. "[some] from [Chloe's household]" - by [the one's of Chloe].
+uJpo + gen. "[some] from [Chloe's household]" - by [the one's of chloe].
 Expressing agency; "it was reported to me ... by Chloe's household."
 The NIV reads the genitive ClohV as partitive, so "some of Chloe's household / family / people."
-"Household" covers all the possibilities: children, servants....
+"Household" covers all the possibilities: children, servants, employees ....

 edhlwqh (dhlow) aor. pas. "have informed" - declared, reported.
 Not just "informed", but rather "it was made clear", Thiselton.